 The devil wants to use this as an opportunity to grow fear, divide families and destroy the work of God.
-God wants to use this as an opportunity to grow faith, strength families and build His kingdom.
+God wants to use this as an opportunity to develop faith, strengthen families and build His kingdom.
 Whose vision are we buying into?

 Let’s consider Nehemiah.

 Fear punched him in the face.
 His life was in danger.
 His advisor was trying to activate the fear of death and terror of the unknown in the night.
-He even gave very wise-sounding “religious” advise.
-“Go into the temple, they can’t get you there!”
+He even gave very wise-sounding “religious” advice.
+“Go into the temple; they can’t get you there!”

 Why would Nehemiah going into the temple of God be wrong?
 It would be wrong because it would have been an action of fear.
 It would have been running and hiding.
 It would have shown cowardice that would have harmed or destroyed his leadership.

-Notice, also, that it was not until AFTER he took his stand that he realized it was a deception to destroy him.
-Many times we have to face our fears head-on before they are conquered.
+Notice that it was not until AFTER he took his stand that he realized it was a deception to destroy him.
+Many times, we have to face our fears head-on before they are conquered.
 And, since Jesus has already crushed the devil, we can be assured of victory through the power of the Holy Spirit living in us.

 Am I saying that we should not practice social distancing?
 No. We have to be responsible and do our best to stop the spread of the coronavirus.
 I am; however, saying several things: